akoyabio/phenoptrReports/README.md

 selected phenotypes within individual fields.
 The visualizations can be saved for use in other applications.

-The spatial map viewer requires a `nearest_neighbors.csv` file created by the analysis addin and in inForm export folder containing composite and component images.
+The spatial map viewer requires a `Consolidated_data.txt` file from the consolidation app or the `nearest_neighbors.csv` file created by the analysis addin, and an inForm image directory containing composite and component images.

 For detailed instructions and requirements, see the